Science Behind Water Drinking

 - Drinking many drinks high in sugar and stimulants, such as soda, coffee, black tea and commercially produced juices.
 Such drinks provide some liquid yet are highly diuretic, and many of them contribute to weight gain and other unhealthy symptoms.

 - Quality of water.
 When the quality of water is superior, like of a mountain spring or quality well water, a person will naturally drink with pleasure.
-If you ever taste such water, you remember wanting to have more.
+If you have ever tasted such water, you remember wanting to have some more.
 For most of us, we do not have access to such water.
 One of the solutions is to flavor the water we drink with small amounts of pleasant natural non-sweet juices, such as lemon, grapefruit or unsweetened cranberry juice, as well as to drink some of it as herbal teas with a bit of honey and lemon.
-Occasional fresh-squeezed juices and home-made fresh juice freezes are also an excellent source of water, even though they cannot be consumed in quantity, due to high sugar content.
+Occasional fresh-squeezed juices and home-made fresh juice freezies are also an excellent source of water, even though they cannot be consumed in quantity, due to high sugar content.
 Melons contain highly structured and easy to assimilate water and can be used, when extra hydration is needed.
 The only caution is that melons are high on hypoglycemic index, and those with hypoglycemia or diabetes/pre-diabetic should take caution.

 - Drinking water low in minerals, such as distilled, over a prolonged period of time also may lead to leaching of minerals and therefore to decreased thirst.